Sourdough Pull-Apart Christmas Tree Dinner Rolls (Discard)

 - Preheat your oven to 375 degrees.

-- I like to lightly brush the tops of the rolls with egg wash (whisking an egg yolk) before baking.
+- Optional: lightly brush the tops of the rolls with an egg wash (whisking an egg yolk) and lightly brush the top of your rolls.

 - Your rolls will be nice and golden brown when ready.

-- When your rolls come out of the oven, gently take a stick of butter or a pastry brush, and lightly butter the top of your rolls.
+- When your rolls come out of the oven, allow them to cool for a few minutes.
+Then, gently take a stick of butter or a pastry brush and lightly butter the top of your rolls.

 How to Store Your Sourdough Christmas Tree Pull-Apart Dinner Rolls